 Because hitting a deer is usually unavoidable, most insurance companies will not raise your rates if this happens.
-But some insurance companies may.
-So you should definitely check with your carrier to see what they will do.
+However some insurance companies may, so you should definitely check with your carrier to see what they will do.

-Filing a Police Report is Recommended but Not Necessary if you hit a deer
+Filing a Police Report is Recommended if You Hit a Deer

-Most insurance companies do not require you to report hitting a deer to the police.
-But doing so will make your claim process smoother.
+Most insurance companies do not require you to report hitting a deer to the police, but a car accident lawyer in Wesley Chapel, FL, will advise you that doing so will make your claim process smoother.
 The documentation will prevent the insurance company from later claiming the event did not happen.

 On course, hitting a deer is not without its consequences.
 They are big enough animals that hitting them will usually do a lot of damage to your car.
 So the most important question after hitting a deer is who will pay for the damage.
 The simple answer is that it depends on whether you purchased comprehensive coverage.

 Who Pays for the Damage to Your Car if You Hit a Deer?